 Below, you’ll find several suggestions and tips for writing out what’s in your heart.

 Most people feel obligated to send cards for holidays and special occasions.
-Valentine’s Day, Father’s Day, and Christmas, for example, almost never pass without a stack of cards from friends and relatives.
+Valentine’s Day, Father’s Day, or even funny Christmas cards, for example, almost never pass without a stack of cards from friends and relatives.
+Business occasions, like a farewell card or get well soon card for a colleague or a thank you card for a customer are also common.
 It’s much more rare to receive a handwritten card outside of the usual obligations.

 Sending a “just because” card shows that the receiver is extra special to you.
 You’ve taken the time to buy a card, write out a thoughtful message, and send it through snail mail.
 While it isn’t a monumental task, most people don’t bother.